 - The third stage Purchase tools and equipment for the business

-- The fourth stage Business established – Goal achieved!
+- The fourth stage is Business established – Goal achieved!

 As soon as you have carried out your market research, you will have sufficient information to write a well-informed business plan.